gegenokitaro/gegenokitaro.github.com/_posts/2014-05-12-today-s-screenshot.md

 ### XMonad Again..

-Actually, i was going to add a spoiler on to my code, but it wasn't work as it's intended to do, so i remove that spoiler.
+Actually, i was going to add a spoiler on to my code, but it didn't work as it's intended to do, so i remove that spoiler.
 This post now contains my xmonad.hs code, so you can copy and paste it to your machine as well.
 <br>
 <br>
 <p align="center"><img style="float: center" src=/img/today1.png /></p>